 - Disgruntled employees: employees who leave due to dissatisfaction or disengagement may vilify the company in the marketplace, impacting its ability to attract high-quality candidates

 - A high new hire turnover rate reflects badly on a company’s image, giving the message that it’s not the best working environment

 The causes of employee turnover

-If your business is experiencing unwanted turnover, there are several reasons that you should consider:
+If your business is experiencing an unwanted turnover rate, there are several reasons that you should consider:

-When people leave your company within the first six months, especially to take on the same roles at other companies, you have a retention problem.
-A high early termination rate is a red flag that there are problems with your hiring process.
+When a number of employees leave your company within the first six months, especially to take on the same roles at other companies, you have a retention problem.
+A high new hire turnover rate is a red flag that there are problems with your hiring process.

 High performers are often “rewarded” with additional work and stretched responsibilities.
-However, if their workload remains too high over a sustained period, this can lead to burnout.
+However, if their workload remains too high over a sustained period, this can lead to burnout and turnover.
 Research has found that role overload is positively correlated with turnover (Griffeth et al., 2000).
 So companies must take care to keep the balance between offering high performers challenging work and overburdening them with too much responsibility.